 - Possible side effects

 Watch and wait for active surveillance for early-stage CLL.

 Patients with symptoms or large amounts of CLL in the blood, spleen, or lymph nodes often need treatment soon after diagnosis.
-However, for other patients, immediate treatment is not required.
-It is suggested that the disease be monitored carefully without active treatment.
+However, for other patients, immediate treatment is not necessary.
+In this case, the disease will be under careful observation without active treatment.
 This is the typical approach for patients with early-stage disease and no symptoms.
 This approach can be hard to understand, which is stressful.

-During this time, patients’ blood counts are watched closely, and physical examinations are performed regularly.
+During this time, patient’s blood counts are under close observation.
 If the CLL shows signs of worsening, active treatment would then start.
 Research studies showed no harm from the watch-and-wait approach, also called active surveillance or watchful waiting, compared with immediate treatment for early-stage CLL.
 Some patients don’t develop symptoms for years or even decades and will never need treatment.
-Patients whose blood counts did not change for several months or years may only need to be checked every 3 to 6 months.
+Patients whose blood counts did not change for several months or years may only require checkup only every 3 to 6 months.

 Although most patients can live comfortably with CLL without active treatment, it is essential to use this time to improve overall health.
 This includes bringing all immunizations up to date and stopping smoking.
 However, patients having CLL should not receive the herpes zoster (shingles) vaccine because it can cause a shingles infection in patients with a lowered immune system.